Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 Note:

+* Let the player pick the relevant skill to roll.
+For instance, one may argue that either Awareness, Empathy, Theatrics or Tactics may give them an intuition of what other people will do, Awareness, Investigate or Tinkering may give them an intuition of how technology will evolve, etc.

 * On a Tie, the Fact just established provides a Boost to the player for the rest of the Explanation

 * On Success/Success with Style, this Fact provides Free Invocations which may be used either while coming up with the Explanation or later, when confronting this Explanation against the Paradox.

 * If everybody fails, the players may wish to continue the Explanation may continue, in which case there will be a Free Invocation _against_ the Continuum.

-* If your Fact may need the help of your Future Self, you may, as usual, pay one Fate Point to use your Aspect Time Traveler and get that help.
+* If your Fact may need the help of your Future Self, you may, as usual, use **Help Myself** and pay one Fate Point to use your Aspect Time Traveler and get that help.

 This establishes an **Explanation**.